 Who we are: We are a sector-focused, entrepreneurial law firm.
 But there’s more to us than that.
 We have a passion for the sectors we work in – whether we are solving complex issues across construction, aviation and shipping, or providing advice across insurance, commodities and energy.
 We’re people who like to get things done.
 Our clients say ‘less traditional’ – ‘progressive’, even.
 We say we’re specialist lawyers here to add value to our clients.

 What we do: Aviation, commodities, construction, energy, financial institutions, insurance and reinsurance, logistics, mining, ports and terminals, shipping, space, yachts, travel, cruise and leisure.

 What we’re looking for: We look for trainees who are bright, commercially focused and hard working.
 Strong communication skills and team working skills are a must.
 In addition, as our training contract is truly international we look for individuals who have a global perspective and an interest in completing international work.

 What you’ll do: Every year we recruit only a small number of trainees – 15 per year split across a September and a March intake.
 This enables us to give every trainee our full attention, and means that your individual contribution makes a real difference.
-A training contract at HFW consists of four six-month seats – typically three contentious seats and one transactional seat, with at least one seat spent outside of London in an international office.
+A training contract at HFW consists of four six-month seats – typically three contentious seats and one transactional seat.